lilathy/NoItemExplosion/README.md

 Everything’s in `plugins/NoExplosion/config.yml`.
 Restart or reload the plugin after you change it.

-**apply-velocity** (true/false, default true) — If true, items get a little push when an explosion hits them.
+**apply-velocity** (true/false, default true)  If true, items get a little push when an explosion hits them.
 If false, they’re only protected and don’t move.
-That’s the only option right now.

 Example:

 ```yaml